icicle-lang/icicle-lang.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

 ## Performing the Copy Elision

-Our elaborator to `Avalanche` only emits array copy operations in a particular location (directly a the Expression being written to an accumulator), so we don't need to be too careful and thread the `Tardis` states through `Exp` syntax tree in addition to the `Statement` syntax tree; we can cheat and add a rewrite within the function `go`
+Our elaborator to `Avalanche` will emit a copy operation before performing any mutating action (for example: heap sort, or update), but fortunately it emits these in a very predictable fashion – directly as the expression being written to an accumulator.
+As such, we don't need to be too careful threading the `Tardis` states through the `Exp` syntax tree in addition to the `Statement` syntax tree and we can cheat a little and add a rewrite directly in the definition of `go`

 ```haskell
 go statements =